 Even on a small-screened iPhone, the second row of products appears above the fold – meaning that potential customers don’t have to scroll down to find out there are more products to choose from.

-As you dive deeper into the website, you find that the text surrounding the images remains minimal, further highlighting the aesthetic appeal of the products.
+As you dive deeper into the website, you find that the large text surrounding the images remains minimal, further highlighting the aesthetic appeal of the products.

 There are many sites that take this kind of design approach, as you can see in our guide to What Makes a Good Website.
 However, there aren’t really any ecommerce platforms that allow you to build such a high-quality website from a template.

 Squarespace offers four pricing plans, split into two categories: Websites and Online Stores.
 If you’re looking at Squarespace as an ecommerce platform, you should ignore the cheaper Website plans and focus on the Online Stores plans.

 There are two Online Stores plans on offer – Basic and Advanced – costing $26 per month and $40 per month, respectively.

 |Discounts||N/A||See Deals||See Deals|

 The Basic plan removes the transaction fees present on the cheaper Website plans, and offers improved reporting tools as well as product, order, tax, and coupon management.
 Integration with the Xero accounting platform is also thrown in, as is the ability to host a secure checkout on your domain.